Confluence (software)

 Confluence is a web-based corporate wiki developed by Australian software company Atlassian.
 Atlassian wrote Confluence in the Java programming language and first published it in 2004.
 Confluence Standalone comes with a built-in Tomcat web server and hsql database, and also supports other databases.

 The company markets Confluence as enterprise software, licensed as either on-premises software or software as a service running on AWS.
+In 2025, Atlassian announced intentions to discontinue supporting on-premise deployments by 2029.

 History

 Atlassian released Confluence 1.0 on 25 March 2004, saying its purpose was to build "an application that was built to the requirements of an enterprise knowledge management system, without losing the essential, powerful simplicity of the wiki in the process."

 In recent versions, Confluence has evolved into part of an integrated collaboration platform and has been adapted to work in conjunction with Jira and other Atlassian software products, including Bamboo, Clover, Crowd, Crucible, and Fisheye.

 In 2014, Atlassian released Confluence Data Center to add high availability with load balancing across nodes in a clustered setup.